nasirodin/airports-api/README.md

 .net6 web-api project, aimed to demonstrate the skills of building scalable and resilient services

 ## Build
-To build project and run unit tests use the flowing commands
+You can run unit tests and build the project by using the following commands

 ```
 dotnet build